 Kettlebell Circuits For Grapplers

 First, let’s make something clear.
-You do not need to own kettlebells per say.
+You do not need to own kettlebells per se.
 While having them is great, a pair of dumbbells will also do.
 In fact, they might even be more effective, since you can adjust the weight on most of them.
 Yes, they’re both included in the same number and yes, there are some distinct mechanical differences between these two training tools.
 However, it’s not that big of a deal to have a separate category.

-Dumbbells and kettlebells both rank high for all the chosen criteria.
+Dumbbells and kettlebells both ranks high for all the chosen criteria.
 They’re both very versatile, can be taken almost anywhere, they don’t take up much space and you’ll be able to pass them onto your future generations quite easily.
 There are some vintage kettlebells and dumbbells for sale on eBay that are well over 100 years old.

 Sure, they cost more than your body or a training partner (unless you plan on doing more than training) but it’s a one-time investment and their lifetime value makes up for their initial cost. moreover, you can get a brutal workout in as much as 20 minutes.
 These tools can efficiently improve every athletic quality a grappler needs.